crawfo/vba-midi-file/README.md

       Factory.CreateNewMidiFileFromFile(ByVal fileNameFullyQualified As String)

-A MidiFile object contains an EventTracks object which contains EventTrack objects which contain ChannelEvent, MetaEvent, and SystemExclusiveEvent objects.
+A MidiFile object contains an EventTracks object which contains EventTrack objects which contain

+      ChannelEvent,

+      MetaEvent,

+      SystemExclusiveEvent

+objects.
 The original file bytes can be accessed with the FileBytes property.

 To create a MIDI file from scratch:
 1) Create any MIDI event with: